reductstore/reduct-cli-py/docs/export.md

 * `--entries`: With this option, you can specify the entries that you want to export.
 The entries should be specified as a comma-separated list of entry names (e.g., `--entries=entry1,entry2`).

+* `--include`: Specify the labels to include in the export.
+Only data with the specified labels will be exported.
+The labels should be specified as a comma-separated list of label names (e.g., and values (e.g., `--include= color=red,size=big`).

+* `--exclude`: Specify the labels to exclude from the export.
+Data with the specified labels will not be exported.
+The labels should be specified as a comma-separated list of label names ( e.g., and values (e.g., `--exclude= color=red,size=big`).

 You also can use the global `--parallel` option to specify the number of entries that you want to export in parallel: